Skip to main content

 • BigQuery Data Viewer — required for importing events from your source tables

 If you plan to use both export and import on the same dataset, BigQuery Data Editor is sufficient (it includes viewer permissions).
 Repeat this step for each dataset you plan to use.
+The CLI generator applies the same rule and only emits BigQuery Data Editor for the Both mode.

 5